BLACKBURN ROC

 Radio Equipment Mystery.

-However, there is a question mark over the Roc's radio "fit".
+However, there is a question mark over the Radio "fit" the Roc eventually ended up using in service.
 A diagram in AP1571A, the airframe maintenance manual for the Roc, shows the interior of the aircraft and the simple outline of the radio and its dials looks nothing like the R1082/ T1083.
 It does have a closer resemblance to the TR9, the combined transmitter/receiver radio used by Spitfires and Hurricanes in the Battle of Britain and also fitted to the Navy's Sea Gladiator fighters and the diagram is actually labelled "combined transmitter receiver unit".
 There is also a "separate receiver unit" (see diagram below).
 The Roc pilot's notes also seem to read as if speech communication was possible and the cockpit diagram shows a transmit/receive control unit in the cockpit the same as that used on the TR9, the notes also refer to a "combined transmitter/receiver" when referring to the operation of this control.
 However it also refers to another control knob which altered the volume of a "separate receiver", this was almost certainly an R1110 homing receiver.
 It would certainly make sense to fit the TR9 to the Roc, it would have enabled the Roc to talk directly to their carrier or base and other aircraft, making intercepting and cooperation much easier.
 With the Navy having to use the TR9 on the Sea Gladiator it would make sense to fit them to the Rocs as well.
-However, the standard TR9 did not have an "intercom" facility, so if it was the radio equipment fitted the crew would have had to talk to each other via the Gosport tube (a later version of the TR9 set with intercom was known to have been developed for the Boulton Paul Defiant).
-Sqdn Leader "Nobby" Clarke's account of a combat between his Roc and a Heinkel 59 floatplane (in the October 1961 edition of "RAF Flying Review") specifically states he talked to his gunner via an intercom.
-Maybe someone out there can throw further light on the subject?
+However, the standard TR9 did not have an "intercom" facility, so if it was the radio equipment fitted the crew would have had to talk to each other via the Gosport tube.
+A later version of the TR9 set with intercom was developed for the Boulton Paul Defiant.
+A note in file ADM 1/10103 in the government archive at Kew has a request, in August 1940, for the Defiant's set to be fitted into Rocs to give it the intercom facility, which would seem to prove that the TR9 was certainly used by Rocs.
+Sqdn Leader "Nobby" Clarke's account of a combat between his Roc and a Heinkel 59 floatplane in late September 1940, specifically states he talked to his gunner via an intercom.
+Maybe someone out there can throw further light on the subject of the Roc's radio equipment?
 If so, please get in touch.

 Range